Parameters

 We often think of parameters as inputs, but the parameters exposed in parametric design can also be thought of as desired traits of the output.

 Imagine a machine that makes a snowman.
 The machine might take parameters for how large the bottom, middle, and top snowball should be.
 This interface would afford a good deal of flexibility, but might also lead to poorly proportioned or even infeasible snowmen.
-Instead the machine could be designed to take a single parameter representing the desired height of the snowman, and internally calculate the sizes of each snowball according to relationships determined by the designer rather than the user.
+Instead, the machine could be designed to take a single parameter representing the desired height of the snowman, and internally calculate the sizes of each snowball according to relationships determined by the designer rather than the user.

 Benefits of Parameterization

 You explore the range of a procedural generation system by changing the values of its parameters and seeing what happens.
-In simple sketches you might tweak parameters directly, by changing hard-coded values directly in the source.
+In simple sketches, you might tweak parameters directly, by changing hard-coded values directly in the source.

 It is almost always worth taking time to identify useful parameters in your code, consider their possible values, and expose them in a way that encourages exploration.
 Doing so will lead to better user experiences, better code, and better results.